apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### "Cascading" settings

 Many Apostrophe module sections are structured as objects with `add`, `remove`, `group`, and `order` properties.
-This pattern allows these settings to "cascade" from the base classes to project level classes without requiring those settings be declared again.
+This pattern allows these settings to "cascade" from the base classes to project-level classes without requiring those settings be declared again.

 Use `add` to add additional settings and `remove` to remove existing base class settings.
 Use `group` to organize user facing settings in the editing interface. `order` only applies to columns, arranging columns in a particular order.